Quansight-Labs/quansight-labs-site/posts/2020/06/nixos-rpi-wifi-router.md

 This makes it very frustrating to actually get started, especially on non-standard hardware such as the Raspberry Pi.
 A lot of these issues can be smoothed over by a friend who can act as your spirit guide.
-I write this as someone who has been a Linux user 20 years and who works on open source packaging problems ([conda-forge](https://conda-forge.org)).
+I write this as someone who has been a Linux user for 20 years and who works on open source packaging problems ([conda-forge](https://conda-forge.org)).

 The following are some basic Nix tips for helping get you started.